EMB31/ALXUdacity---Investigate-a-Dataset/README.md

 df.head()
 ```

-As part of cleaning the data I checked for the following using the info method
+In order to clean data i first assessed it using the info method to check for
 - null values
 - datatypes of the various columns
 - column naming errors